Chaspeer/Data-Science.Projects/README.md

 ### Hey, thanks for coming!
 Below you will be albe to take a look at the different projects that I have been working on the last time.
-There is a mix of Machine Learning and vizualization projects, using R and Python.
+There is a mix of Machine Learning and visualization projects, using R and Python.
 Enjoy!

 # [Argentina COVID-19 Analysis - R Programming](https://github.com/Chaspeer/Data-Science.Projects/blob/main/COVID.ipynb)